 French high-ups escape justice in ‘80s blood scandal

-For years research has shown that most adults with HIV suffer deficiencies of many vitamins and mine
+For years research has shown that most adults with HIV suffer deficiencies of many vitamins and minerals.

 Free advice and a shot of attitude for booty bothers

-Sky-high levels of blood fats and reduced insulin sensitivity in some HIVers on HAART are being foug
+Sky-high levels of blood fats and reduced insulin sensitivity in some HIVers on HAART are being fought with drugs.

-Living with HIV certainly beats the alternative, but long-term survival with compromised immunity ma
+Living with HIV certainly beats the alternative, but long-term survival with compromised immunity may be a costly proposition.